leagregorka/leagregorka.github.io/voluntary-work/index.md

 - Child-care worker at [Institute Tamala](http://www.prostovoljstvo.org/index.php?t=itemOrganization&uid=3847) (Slovenia)
 - Learning Assistance at [Primary School of Ivan Cankar](http://www.osivanacankarja.si/) (Slovenia)

-## HOW IT STARTED?

-During my studies at the [Faculty of Social Work](https://www.fsd.uni-lj.si/) we have spoken about giving back to the community many times and the faculty itself had a very facilitating attitude towards volunteer work.
-Because of that, and because I also felt the need to contribute to our society, I decided to become a volunteer in my first year of bachelor studies.

-## HOW IT FUNCTIONS?

 Each of my 4 volunteer experiences was independent and took place in different institution that had a specific objective, mission and vision.